MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/ilearningmodelvariabledescriptorpreview_description.md

 # Windows.AI.MachineLearning.Preview.ILearningModelVariableDescriptorPreview.Description

 ## -description
-Gets the description of the variable usage.
+Gets the description of the variable's usage.

 ## -property-value
-The description of the variable usage.
+The description of the variable's usage.

 ## -remarks